capaldid/DLMRI/README.md

 # Deep Learning Ventilation Magnetic Resonance Imaging

-This repository is an implementation of "[Deep Convolutional Neural Network Pulmonary Ventilation Maps Trained using Free breathing Proton and Hyperpolarized Helium-3 MR Ventilation Imaging.](https://github.com/capaldid/DLMRI/)" accepted with revisions to  the _Radiology_ 2020 by Dante Capaldi and colleagues.
+This repository is an implementation of "[Pulmonary Ventilation Maps Generated with Free-breathing Proton MRI and a Deep Convolutional Neural Network.](https://doi.org/10.1148/radiol.2020202861)" in _Radiology_ 2020 by Dante Capaldi and colleagues.

 ![DL-Vent MRI](https://github.com/capaldid/DLMRI/blob/master/DLVentFigure.png)